teo-tsirpanis/Covarsky/README.md

 ## Caveats

-* After Covarsky's execution, the two attributes will _not_ be removed.
+* ~~After Covarsky's execution, the two attributes will _not_ be removed.~~ Since version 1.4.0 the attributes will be removed from the generic parameters, allowing them to be trimmed by the IL Linker.
+User code should not rely on their existence.

 * These two attributes will be ignored if used anywhere but in the generic parameters of an interface or a delegate.

 * Using these two attributes in a generic parameter that is already co(ntra)variant will raise a warning but will be ignored as well.

-* Using both attributes on the same time will raise an error and fail the build (unless something above hasn't already happened).
+* Using both attributes on the same generic parameter will raise an error and fail the build (unless something above hasn't already happened).

 * _Using the attributes in any other wrong way (such as a contravariant interface with a method that returns the generic type) __will not be checked by Covarsky and may break your assembly.___